 Simple, non-toxic fly traps

-The above steps should help limit the number of flies you find yourself dealing with in the future.
-Now we move onto setting traps that’ll catch the ones you’ve already got.
+The above steps should help reduce how many flies get into your home.
+Now we move onto setting traps to catch the ones you’ve already got.

 The Vinegar Trap